igemuoft/igemuoft.github.io/_posts/2015-06-14-june-week-2-update.md

 Recall that all FBA problems contain three essential parts (or steps):
 1. Define the reaction coefficients in the form of a matrix, and put it in Av=0 (the "equality contraint")
 2. Define the boundaries for the fluxes (the "inequality contraint")
-3. ...
-And define what we want to optimize (the "objective fuction")
+3. Define what we want to optimize (the "objective fuction")

 This way, we have framed a problem that happens to have the same structure of what mathematicians call a "continuous optimization problem".
 The algorithm of this has been well studied in the mathematical literature.
 There are many ways to solve this problem, each optimized for a different kind of scenario, and these algorithms have been implemented in many languages too.